ankitects/anki-manual/src/leeches.md

 situations, you may want to leave one of the words suspended until you have learnt the other one well, and then unsuspend it.

+You can also refer to the article "[Dealing with Leeches](https://controlaltbackspace.org/leech/)", written by Soren Bjornstad, for a more detailed discussion.